tychop/GitGulf/README.md

     -pr, --prune       : Prunes objects that are no longer reachable.
     -c, --cleanup      : Clean up and optimize the local repositories.
     -b, --branch BRANCH: Switch all repositories to a specified branch.
+    -m, --main         : Switch all repositories to the main branch.
     -d, --development  : Switch all repositories to the development branch.

 Shortcuts: